Michael T. Franklin: Hard Rock

-After Wolfman's death in 1995, he became music director of Hard Rock Live in Orlando from 1998 to 2001, performing with classic artists as band leader.
+After Wolfman's death in 1995, Franklin became music director of Hard Rock Live in Orlando from 1998 to 2001, performing with classic artists as band leader.
 Franklin performed alongside Joe Walsh, Bruce Hornsby, Leslie West, Edgar Winter, Melanie Safka, Don Mclean, Rick Derringer, Bobby Kimball and others.

-He would also appear on events as keyboard player for Chuck Berry's birthday dates, and the opening of the musical Buddy with Paul McCartney.
+He would also appear on events as keyboard player for Chuck Berry's 70 and 75 birthday dates.

 Japan, China and Inventions

-Franklin has spent a good bit of time living and working in Asia.
-Starting in 1992, with Rockin Robin, he traveled to Japan several times.
+Starting in 1992, with Rockin Robin, Franklin traveled to Japan several times.
 In 1998, he composed music for Felix the Cat's Musical Adventure, with Hello Kitty, for Felix the Cat productions.
 Beginning in 2001, Franklin produced music in China, working with some of the biggest Chinese stars, such as Andy Hui, Lang Lang, A-Mei and others.

 He began spending the majority of the year in China, where he began working on entertainment productions and his own electronics design business.
 After visiting China several times he saw an opportunity to bring an American-style carnival to the mainland.
 After months of meetings and working with numerous potential stakeholders American International Carnival was born.
 The first large scale American carnival company to play to millions of people in Tianjin, Nanning, Taiyuan and Shenyang.

 Franklin invented the Volt, a solar charger for iPhone and then iPad, and worked with Optimum Solar to develop "The Plug and Play", a totally self-contained solar power plant, both products selling globally.

 Return to the States

-Michael Franklin continues to produce from Beijing and Orlando.
+Franklin continues to produce from Beijing and Orlando.
 In 2014, he returned to the United States to resume his music full-time.
-He open Solar Studios and started the Solar Music label, where has produced many project for the label.
-Pat Travers, Randi Paul, Little Anthony, Terry Sylvester of The Hollies, Heather Rice, Fei Peng, Mike Pinera, Blues Image, Larry Coryell and most recently Jon Anderson of Yes and Robby Stienhardt, the original violinist and vocalist of the band Kansas.
+He opened Solar Studios and started the Solar Music label, where has produced many project for the label.
+Pat Travers, Randi Paul, Little Anthony, Terry Sylvester of the Hollies, Heather Rice, Fei Peng, Mike Pinera, Blues Image, Larry Coryell and most recently Jon Anderson of Yes and Robby Steinhardt, the original violinist and vocalist of the band Kansas.